safiya-cell/ai201-project1-unofficial-guide-starter/planning.md

 **Top-k: 5**

-**Production tradeoff reflection: there would be context length limits**
+**Production tradeoff reflection: all-MiniLM-L6-v2 trades accuracy for speed.
+Semantic matching is strong when it refers to  assignments.**

 ---